-I’ve been running consistently for about 3 years.
+I’ve been running consistently for about 5 years.
 I love to race!
 Something about a bib makes just me happy!
-I’ve completed several 5ks, 3 marathons, and everything in between.
+I’ve completed a 50k, 4 marathons, and too many half marathons to count.
+I’m also a volunteer race director for the Knoxville Track Club and a figure skating coach.
 I’m excited to be returning as a race ambassador because I LOVE this race!
 It’s such a wonderful event and the most scenic race I’ve ever run.
-This year I’m looking forward to taking on the Backyard to Vineyard Challenge!
+I’m a 2017 Backyard to Vineyard Challenge finisher!

 RACE HIGHLIGHTS: “I recently ran the Knoxville Half Marathon… My friend Tony ran the full… On the way home, I saw Tony just passing mile 20.
 I knew this race would be challenging for him.
 I pulled over and ran back to meet him.
 We ran almost a mile together before the course split again.
 It was awesome to be able to find a friend and share that tough moment in a race (mile 20!).”

 Miles ran every week (on average): 35-40

 Elizabeth is enthusiastic about great races and thinks the Asheville Marathon & Half “is one of the best.”
 Find her promoting this destination race to the Greenville running and triathlon communities!